Fred MacMurray: Stardom

+My Three Sons

+In an interview with Hedda Hopper in 1956, MacMurray noted that he had been asked to take on the role of Perry Mason on television.
+He turned it down, saying "I want to do as little TV work as possible – it's lots of work.
+I guess I am just lazy".

 From 1960 to 1972, he starred in My Three Sons, a long-running, highly rated TV series.
 Concurrently with it, MacMurray starred in other films, playing Professor Ned Brainard in The Absent-Minded Professor and its sequel Son of Flubber.
 Using his star-power clout, MacMurray had a provision in his My Three Sons contract that all of his scenes on that series were to be shot in two separate month-long production blocks and filmed first.
 That condensed performance schedule provided him more free time to pursue his work in films, maintain his ranch in Northern California, and enjoy his favorite leisure activity, golf.
 Over the years, MacMurray became one of the wealthiest actors in the entertainment industry, primarily from wise real estate investments and from his "notorious frugality".

-After his final film The Swarm, MacMurray appeared in commercials for the 1979 Greyhound Lines bus company.
-Towards the end of the decade, he appeared in a series of commercials for the Korean chisenbop math calculation program.
+Retirement

+In the early 1970s, MacMurray appeared in commercials for the Greyhound Lines bus company.
+In 1979, he appeared in a series of commercials for the Korean chisenbop math calculation program.
+MacMurray's final film was The Swarm, costarring Michael Caine, Olivia de Havilland and Henry Fonda.
+The actor, semi-retired at this point, was called back for one last film by director Irwin Allen entitled Fire!; however, his diagnosis of throat cancer caused him to pull out.
+Allen then offered him the small role (for a total of two days on set) of a pharmacist in The Swarm.
+MacMurray told reporters that he didn't "...really miss it.
+A lot of actors go crazy if they aren't working, but I guess I'm a little lazy."
+He successfully underwent treatment for his cancer during the production.